-25-27 April, 2014: The 47th Spring Symposium of Byzantine Studies "The Emperor in the Byzantine World" to be held in Cardiff University.
+25-27 April 2014: The 47th Spring Symposium of Byzantine Studies "The Emperor in the Byzantine World"held in Cardiff University.
 In Byzantine Studies it is a strange fact that there exists no equivalent to Fergus Millar’s The Emperor in the Roman World, despite the centrality of the ruler in the Byzantine world.
 This oddity is compounded by the recent publication of a plethora of books devoted to Byzantine empresses.
-This Symposium (the first Spring Symposium of Byzantine Studies to be held in Wales) seeks to address this oddity, placing the Byzantine emperor centre stage as both ruler and man.
-The Symposium will consist of five main sessions, of three papers each, addressing the following themes: Dynasty; Imperial Literature; The Imperial Court; Imperial Duties; and The Material Emperor.
-In addition there will be a series of communications, as well as a public lecture on Byzantium and Wales.
-Call for Communications Academics, research students, and other members of the scholarly community are invited to offer communications (short ten-minute papers).
-Abstracts (of no more than 250 words) of proposed communications should be sent to Dr Shaun Tougher by 13 January 2014.
+This Symposium (the first Spring Symposium of Byzantine Studies held in Wales) addresse this oddity, placing the Byzantine emperor centre stage as both ruler and man.
+The Symposium consisted of five main sessions, of three papers each, addressing the following themes: Dynasty; Imperial Literature; The Imperial Court; Imperial Duties; and The Material Emperor.
+In addition there were a series of communications, as well as a public lecture on Byzantium and Wales.
+For further information please contact the Symposiarch Dr Shaun Tougher.

 8 February-28 March 2014: the University of London Postgraduate Working Seminar on Editing Byzantine Texts was re-convened by Dr Christopher Wright and Dr Charalambos Dendrinos and continued preparing an annotated edition and translation of the Letters of George of Cyprus at The Warburg Institute, University of London.
 For further information please contact Christopher Wright and Charalambos Dendrinos.